kluctl/kluctl/docs/jinja2-templating.md

   - file: vars1.yml
 ```

-After which all included kustomizeDirs and sub-deployments can use the jinja2 variables from `vars1.yml`.
+After which all included deployments and sub-deployments can use the jinja2 variables from `vars1.yml`.

 ### values
 An inline definition of variables.
 Example: